bnomei/kirby-blueprints/README.md

 Since the blueprint definitions get parsed during Kirby's initial setup you can NOT access the Kirby instance (`kirby()`) or any other helpers (`site()/page()`) without causing issues.
 If you need dynamic behaviour in your blueprints consider reading up on the [system.loadPlugins:after hook](https://getkirby.com/docs/reference/plugins/hooks/system-loadplugins-after).

-## Blueprint definitions from PageModels
+## Blueprint definitions from PageModels (new feature from plugin)

 In Kirby you can define a class matching the name of your template plus the suffix `Page` to create a [PageModel](https://getkirby.com/docs/reference/plugins/extensions/page-models).
 In this example we are putting them into the `site/plugins/example/models` folder so that the *autoloader helper* can find them.
 You could also put them into the `site/models` folder given you adjust the filename a bit.
-But having said that I would still recommend to use a plugin extension to register them.

 **site/plugins/example/models/ExamplePage.php**
 ```php